Veselun3007/Veselun3007/README.md

 ---

-## I am a C# Back-End Developer with experience in building scalable applications.
+## I am a C# Back-End Developer with some experience in building scalable applications.

 #### Technologies I've worked with:
 <div>